iVis-at-Bilkent/cytoscape.js-cosep/README.md

     portsPerNodeSide: 3,

     // Port constraints information has to be given as a function.
-    // For the fcn, it would be given a Cytoscape node and is expected to return constraint info about that edge.
+    // For the fcn, it would be given a Cytoscape edge and is expected to return constraint info about that edge.
     // Since both endpoints of an edge can have port constraints, this fcn returns an array.
 (See below)
     portConstraints: portInfo,